Most people who own bettas keep them in bowls without a filter.

 This is great for Bettas because they don’t really like water that’s too turbulent and prefer a gentle flow.

 There are 3 stages of filtration.
 The first is made of dense foam that catches all the particles and debris.
 Next is activated charcoal to stop toxins, discoloration, and odors.
-The final stage it the BioGrid where ammonia and nitrates are removed by microorganisms.
+The final stage BioGrid where ammonia and nitrates are removed by microorganisms.

 One more important thing to mention is that this filter comes with a limited lifetime warranty.